 - Non-steroidal anti-inflammatory drugs

 - Certain cancer medications

 - Water pills and diuretics

 If you believe that tinnitus is a side effect of your medication, you need to consult with the doctor who prescribed it.
-You should not stop taking your medication without speaking to the physician who prescribed them for you.
+It would help if you did not stop taking your medication without speaking to the physician who prescribed them for you.
 In many cases, the risks associated with stopping the medication exceed the potential benefits.